 Bang Bang Shrimp Bowl – Healthyish Foods

 Typically, I use frozen raw jumbo shrimp that have been deveined.
 I place the package in the refrigerator overnight and then pull it out about an hour before I want to use the shrimp.
+They will be thawed.

 Bang Bang Shrimp Bowl – Healthyish Foods